This post is also available in: 繁體中文 (Chinese (Traditional)) 简体中文 (Chinese (Simplified))

 • An application will be submitted in writing to the Hong Kong Companies Registry for the deregistration of the company.
 It may take up to six months after the filing has been completed for your company to be successfully deregistered.

 It is important to ensure that the corporate bank account is closed before you begin the application process.
 All receivables and assets must be handled accordingly before filing the deregistration application.
-Once the company is deregistered, any assets which remain will property of the Hong Kong Government.
+Once the company is deregistered, any remaining assets will become the property of the Hong Kong Government.

 The IRD may also require your company to submit its last profits tax return when submitting the deregistration application.
-In this instance, an audit of the financial statements may need to be undertaken.
+In this instance, an audit of the financial statements may be necessary.

-If at any time you have changed your address after launching your application, you must notify the Companies Registry of the chance via letter.
+If you have changed your address after launching your application, you must notify the Companies Registry of this change via letter.
 If the address of the company’s registered office has been changed, you should deliver the information via Form NR1 to report the change.
 If it is the addresses of the directors who have changed, you must use form NDR1 to report the changes.

 Winding Up of a Company in Hong Kong